CAF Champions League Review: ES Tunis and TP Mazembe set the pace

 Goals in quick succession either side of the half-hour mark from Anice Badri and Saad Bguir restored parity, leaving Bilel Mejri to score a late winner and move ES Tunis on to seven points, three clear of Al Ahly.

-MC Alger made TP Mazembe work to maintain their 100 per cent record in Group B but Elia Meschak struck two minutes from time for the five-time African champion.
+MC Alger made TP Mazembe work to maintain their 100 per cent record in Group B but Elia Meschak struck two minutes from time for the five-time African champions.

 ES Setif saw off Difaa El Jadida 2-1 – Houssam Ghacha the supplier of a late twist in that game - in the section's other encounter, with TP Mazembe five points clear of their matchday three opponents at the summit.